 In addition, in consideration of the Lenders making the Initial Advance available to the Company and pursuant to the terms of the Amended and Restated Credit Agreement, as of July 30, 2014, the Company issued to the Lenders (and to Earlston Investments Corp., as the assignee of Sprott Resource Lending Partnership), on a pro rata basis, an aggregate of 99,755 restricted common shares of the Company.
-Pursuant to the terms of the Amended and Restated Credit Agreement, on the first anniversary of the Initial Advance closing date (such anniversary being July 30, 2014), unless the Company had fully repaid the Credit Facility by such date, the Company was required to remit a non-refundable fee equal to \$150,000, payable at the majority Lenders' option (i) in cash or (ii) in common shares of the Company determined on the basis of a price per common share equal to a 10% discount to the five-trading-day volume-weighted average closing price of the Company's common shares as they traded on the NYSE MKT immediately prior to such date.
-As of July 30, 2014, the Company had not repaid the Credit Facility, and the majority Lender opted to be paid in common shares.
-Based on the 10% discount to the five-trading day volume-weighted average closing price of the Company's common shares immediately prior to July 30, 2014, the Company issued 99,755 restricted common shares to the Lenders and Earlston Investment Corp.
+Pursuant to the terms of the Amended and Restated Credit Agreement, on the first anniversary of the Initial Advance closing date (such anniversary being July 30, 2014), unless the Company had fully repaid the Credit Facility by such date, the Company was required to remit a non-refundable fee equal to \$150,000, payable at the majority Lenders' option (i) in cash or (ii) in common shares of the Company determined on the basis of a price per common share equal to a 10% discount to the five-trading-day volume-weighted average closing price of the Company had not repaid the Credit Facility, and the majority Lender opted to be paid in common shares.
+Based on the 10% discount to the five-trading day volume-weighted average closing price of the Company had not repaid the Credit Facility, and the majority Lender opted to be paid in common shares.
+Based on the 10% discount to the five-trading day volume-weighted average closing price of the Company had not repaid the Credit Facility, and the majority Lender opted to be paid in common shares.
+Based on the 10% discount to the five-trading day volume-weighted average closing price of the Company sond to the five-trading day volume-weighted common shares immediately prior to July 30, 2014, the Company issued 99,755 restricted common shares to the Lenders and Earlston Investment Corp.